pa-dg/YourBnB/README.md

 ### Reservations

 - Logged in users can make reservations on a listing by providing check-in and check-out dates and number of guests.
-Users may view all their reservations and have the ability to cancel reservations on Trips Page .
+Users may view all their reservations and have the ability to cancel reservations on the Trips Page.

 ![](https://github.com/pa-dg/airbnb_clone/blob/master/app/assets/images/gifs/reservations.gif)